Network SouthEast: Legacy

 Although NSE ceased to exist in 1994, its logos, livery and signage would linger well into the following decades.
 Southeastern, Southern and First Capital Connect trains continued to run in NSE livery until as late as 2007.

 Underground stations on the Moorgate branch of the Great Northern route (Highbury & Islington, Essex Road, Old Street and Moorgate) used to have the NSE era colour schemes after going through 3 privatised operators (WAGN, First Capital Connect and Great Northern) until late-2018.

 NSE signage and logos can be found across the Island Line, Isle of Wight, with particularly well-maintained examples existing at the Ryde Pier Head and Shanklin ticket offices.
 Kew Gardens station in London still has the NSE logo on a plaque in the booking hall marking the station's reopening by Michael Portillo in 1989.
+Marylebone station, also in London, was refurbished by NSE in the 1980s and still has the company's logo in the form of three parallelograms in relief over the main entrance.

-The last train still in NSE livery was withdrawn on 15 September 2007 when 465193, was sent for revinyling.
+The last train still in NSE livery was withdrawn on 15 September 2007 when 465193 was sent for revinyling.

 In 2002, the Network SouthEast Railway Society was formed to keep the memories of NSE alive by re-promoting through merchandise that they make to raise money for their 4-CIG EMU No.1753 which was named 'Chris Green' at the NSE 30 event at Finmere, Oxfordshire by the ex-NSE boss himself.
 On 28 August 2015, the Network SouthEast Railway Society obtained the trademark of Network SouthEast's brandname, logo and typeface.
 The group wanted to obtain the trademark to help Network SouthEast's name and legacy live on following its demise and educate about NSE.

 In 2017, the Railway Heritage Trust collaborated with train operator Govia Thameslink Railway to recreate the Network SouthEast image at Downham Market station as a commemorative measure.
 The station has been equipped with paintwork and signage that mimic the Network SouthEast branding of the late 1980s.

+Remnants of NSE can also still be seen within the fare system.
+So-called "boundary zone" fares for example, which allow for cheaper tickets in conjunction with a London area travelcard, are generally only available to destinations within the former NSE area.

+In 2025, as part of the Railway 200 event taking part across the whole of UK rail to celebrate 200 years of railways in Britain, unit 465908 was repainted in a Network SouthEast inspired livery (with PRM compliance) to promote the heritage of the former company.
+The unit is named after Chris Green, the former manager of Network SouthEast.